5 min read

 What Each System Is Built For

-It’s designed to handle core financial work like general ledger, payables and receivables, basic inventory, and payroll.
-For simpler operations, that focus is often exactly what’s needed.
+QuickBooks is accounting software first.
+It is designed to handle core financial functions like the general ledger, accounts payable and receivable, basic inventory, and payroll.
+For simpler operations, that is often exactly what is needed, and for many businesses it works well for years.

 Where Finance Usually Feels the Shift First